 If an appointment is not cancelled with 24 hours advance notice, you will be charged a $50 fee.
+The fee for ultrasound appointments is $100.
 This will not be covered by your insurance.

-If you arrive 10 minutes or more past your appointment time, we may ask you to reschedule.
+If you arrive 10 minutes or more past your appointment time, we will do everything we can to accommodate you, but we may ask you to reschedule.
 This is to keep other patients on time.
-New patients should arrive no later than 10 minutes after their scheduled "check-in time" or they may need to be rescheduled.

 Due to the large block of time needed for surgery, if a surgery is not cancelled at least 14 days in advance, you will be charged a fee of $100.

 HOW OFTEN DO I NEED A PAP SMEAR?

 The newest guidelines recommend pap smears starting at age 21 for sexually active women and HPV testing starting at age 30.
 Most of the time, paps should be done every three years, unless you have new risk factors.
 Many women can stop getting paps after a hysterectomy with removal of the cervix or after age 65.
 The pap is only one test offered during the annual wellness exam and we recommend you be seen every year for a checkup.

 WHAT SHOULD I DO IF I THINK I HAVE A VAGINAL INFECTION, STD, OR UTI?

 Please call the office for an appointment.
 We have same-day appointments available for these kind of problems.